roachjc/notes/content/lessons/react-16/ssr.md

 hydrate(<MyPage/>, document.getElementById("content"));
 ```
 Using ReactDOM.render to hydrate server rendered string is deprecated, to be removed v17.
-ReactDOM.Hydrate allows return of arrays, strings and numbers from components to be SSR'd.
+ReactDOM.hydrate allows return of arrays, strings and numbers from components to be SSR'd.
 For example, this would not be possible using `render`:
 ```javascript
 class myComponent extends Component {
   render() {